The best sales to shop this weekend: Wayfair, Dyson, Athleta and more | CNN Underscored

 You’ll find other Dyson refurbs marked down too: A Supersonic Hair Dryer (our pick for best high-end hair dryer) is on sale, along with the Corrale straightener and Airwrap.
 Not to mention, a whole bunch of fans and even the Dyson desk lamp are included in the promo.

 Mix things up with a new blender from Vitamix.
 Right now the top-rated brand is taking $50 off the Vitamix One, bringing the price down to just $199.95.
-This powerful-yet-slim model is designed to easily transform fibrous fruits and veggies into beautifully smooth smoothies, dressings, dips, sauces, purées and frozen desserts — all with just the turn of a dial.
-The deals start today and last through September 12, but you should still shop soon in order to snag the One before it sells out.
+This powerful yet slim model is designed to easily transform fibrous fruits and veggies into beautifully smooth smoothies, dressings, dips, sauces, purées and frozen desserts — all with just the turn of a dial.
+The deals start today and last through Sept.
+12, but you should still shop soon in order to snag the One before it sells out.

 Athleta